Ingvar Kamprad: IKEA Founder and One of the World's Richest Men

-While IKEA's unconventional ownership structure makes this the matter of some debate, there is no doubt that IKEA is still one of the largest, most successful privately held companies in the world, with over 200 stores in 31 countries, employing over 75,000 people and generating over 12 billion in sales annually.
+While IKEA's unconventional ownership structure made this the matter of some debate, there is no doubt that IKEA is still one of the largest, most successful privately held companies in the world, even after Kamprad's death in 2014.
+There are over 200 stores in 31 countries, employing over 75,000 people and generating over $12 billion in sales annually.

 Kamprad was born in the south of Sweden in 1926 and raised on a farm called Elmtaryd, near the small village of Agunnaryd.
 At an early age, he learned that he could buy matches in bulk from Stockholm and sell them at a fair price, but a good profit.
 He reinvested his profits and expanded to fish, seeds, Christmas tree decorations, and pens and pencils.
 At age 17, Kamprad's father gave him a nice reward for doing well in school.
 What did he spend it on?
 He founded IKEA.

 How IKEA got started: The name IKEA was formed from Kamprad's initials (I.K.) plus the first letters of Elmtaryd and Agunnaryd, the farm and village where he grew up.
-After founding the company near the end of World War 2 in 1943 as a mostly mail-order sales business, the company began by selling a variety of goods, including wallets, watches, jewelry and stockings before expanding into furniture nearly five years later.
-When Kamprad outgrew his ability to call on his customers individually, he converted to a sort of makeshift mail order operation, hiring the local milk van to make his deliveries.
+After founding the company near the end of World War II in 1943 as a mostly mail-order sales business, the company began by selling a variety of goods, including wallets, watches, jewelry, and stockings before expanding into furniture nearly five years later.
+When Kamprad outgrew his ability to call on his customers individually, he converted to a sort of makeshift mail-order operation, hiring the local milk van to make his deliveries.